-The Company capitalized incremental legal, professional accounting and other third-party fees that were directly associated with the IPO as other non-current assets until the IPO was consummated.
-After consummation of the IPO, these costs were recorded in stockholders' equity as a reduction of additional paid-in-capital generated as a result of the offering.
-The IPO was completed in May 2022 and deferred offering costs totaling \$4.1 million were recorded within stockholders' equity as a reduction of additional paid-in-capital generated from the initial public offering.
+The Company capitalizes within other long-term assets certain legal, accounting, and other third- party fees that are directly related to the Company's in-process equity financings, until such financings are consummated.
+After consummation of the equity financing, these costs are recorded as a reduction of the proceeds received as a result of the offering.
+Should a planned equity financing be abandoned, terminated, or significantly delayed, the deferred offering costs are immediately written off to operating expenses.
+As of March 31, 2022, deferred offering costs of \$2.2 million were recorded within other assets on the consolidated balance sheets.
+Subsequent to the completion of the IPO in May 2022, deferred offering costs totaling \$4.1 million were recorded within stockholders' equity (deficit) as a reduction of additional paid-in-capital generated from the initial public offering.